 The centre was managed by a suitably qualified and experienced person.
 She had a good knowledge of the assessed needs and support requirements for each resident.
-The person in charge held a degree in social studies and a certificate in management and leadership.
-She had more than three years management experience.
-She was in a full time position and was not responsible for any other centre.
+The person in charge held a degree in social studies and a certificate in management.
+She had more than six years management experience.
+She was in a full time position.
+She was also responsible for one other centre located nearby on an interim arrangement while the person in charge from that centre was on long term leave.
 The person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.

 There was a clearly defined management structure in place that identified lines of accountability and responsibility.
 This meant that all staff were aware of their responsibilities and who they were accountable to.
 The person in charge completed some shifts within the centre but also had protected management hours.
-She reported to the director of administration who in turn reported to the chief executive officer.
+The person in charge reported to the director of administration who in turn reported to the chief executive officer.
 The person in charge and director of administration held formal meetings on a regular basis.